omgnetwork/ewallet/docs/setup/advanced/settings.md

 - `min_password_length`: The minimum length of the password that a user is allowed to set.
 - `forget_password_request_lifetime`: The duration (in minutes) that a forget password request will be valid for.
+- `auth_token_lifetime`: The duration (in seconds) that an auth token will be valid for.
+Set to 0 to never expire an auth token.
+- `pre_auth_token_lifetime`: The duration (in seconds) that a pre auth token will be valid for.
+Set to 0 to never expire a pre auth token.
+The pre auth token is issued once the username and password are verified, and awaiting 2FA verification.
 - `number_of_backup_codes`: The number of backup codes for the two-factor authentication.
 - `two_fa_issuer`: The issuer of the two-factor authentication, which will be displayed on the TOTP app.